Do I need an LMS to roll-out elearning for my customers?

 This is indeed a great question which is also a kind of a dilemma, especially for small business owners.

 You see, in the corporate world there is normally no effective eLearning without a good LMS (learning management system!)

 An LMS may have many functions and features but the two core jobs an LMS or online learning platform must do really well are:

-- Play the courses (play them quickly and play them well – without a hitch – on all devices)
+- Control access to, and play the courses (play them quickly and play them well – without a hitch – on all devices)